padrino/padrino-docs/guides/03_features/02_padrino-admin.html.md

 $ padrino g admin -e erb
 ```

-Follow the instructions in your terminal and provide some valid email and
+Follow the instructions in your terminal and provide a valid email and
 password for your newly created admin account:

 - edit your config/database.rb